Giovanni Belzoni: Egyptian antiquities

 In 1812 he left England and after a tour of performances in Spain, Portugal and Sicily, he went to Malta in 1815 where he met Ismael Gibraltar, an emissary of Muhammad Ali, the Pasha of Egypt, who at the time was undertaking a programme of agrarian land reclamation and important irrigation works.
 Belzoni wanted to show Muhammad Ali a hydraulic machine of his own invention for raising the waters of the Nile.
-Though the experiment with this engine was successful, the project was not approved by the pasha.
-Belzoni, now without a job, was resolved to continue his travels.
+He sailed to Egypt with his wife and an Irish servant, arriving in Alexandria on 9 June 1815.
+He then travelled to Cairo, where he finally managed to secure an audience with the pasha.
+Although the experiment with his engine was successful, the pasha did not approve the project.
+Now without a job, Belzoni was determined to continue travelling.

+First expedition (30 June 1816-15 December 1816)

-On the recommendation of the orientalist J. L. Burckhardt he was sent by Henry Salt, the British consul to Egypt, to the Ramesseum at Thebes, from where he removed with great skill the colossal bust of Ramesses II, commonly called the "Younger Memnon".
+During his time in Cairo, Belzoni made the acquaintance of several European explorers and scholars, including the French Consul General Bernardino Drovetti, an avid collector of antiquities; the famous Swiss orientalist Johann Ludwig Burckhardt, who introduced him to Egyptology; and Giovanni Battista Caviglia, a Genoese explorer renowned for his studies and excavations of the Great Sphinx of Giza.
+On the recommendation of Burckhardt he was sent by Henry Salt, the British consul to Egypt, to the Ramesseum at Thebes, from where he removed with great skill the colossal bust of Ramesses II, commonly called the "Younger Memnon".
 Shipped by Belzoni to England, this piece is still on prominent display at the British Museum in London.
 This weighed over 7 tons.
 It took him 17 days and 130 men to tow it to the river.
 He used levers to lift it onto rollers.
 Then he had his men distributed equally with four ropes drag it on the rollers.
 On the first day (27 July) he covered only a few yards, but on the second he covered 50 yards, deliberately breaking the bases of two columns to clear the way for his burden.
 After 150 yards, it sank into the sand, and a detour of 300 yards on firmer ground was necessary.
 From there, it got a little easier, and, on 12 August he finally reached the river, where he was able to load it onto a boat for shipment to England.
 His excavation and removal of the Younger Memnon and other stones during this expedition was explicitly authorized by a firman from Muhammad Ali himself.